ewagner12/all-ways-egpu/README.md

 - On Steam Deck/SteamOS the script requires root (sudo) privileges, but does not require setting the file system to read-write if installed in the Steam Deck/User Installation mode.

+- Restarting the display manager when using GNOME Wayland with fractional scaling may lead to a laggy desktop.
+In this case a manual logout and login is recommended to avoid this.

 - PR's for any other issues welcome :)